.

 See All Upcoming Sessions

 This course discusses the nature of discord when it is experienced in a helping relationship, raises awareness about how we think and feel when experiencing discord, and teaches motivational interviewing techniques to deal with discord when it arises.
 Continue the story of Dylan Sullivan from Engaging Through Empathy.
-If you have any questions about the enrollment process, please either email training@projectharmony.com or call 531-301-5079.
-Upcoming Sessions: - February 13, 9-11am at Project Harmony - May 7, 1-3pm Webinar Please contact the Project Harmony Training Institute at training@projectharmony.com to request accommodations for participants hard of hearing
+If you have any questions about the enrollment process, please either email [email protected] or call 531-301-5079.
+Upcoming Sessions: - October 23, 1-3pm Webinar Please contact the Project Harmony Training Institute at [email protected] to request accommodations for participants hard of hearing Read more

 Project Harmony trainers present the National Center for Missing and Exploited Children’s materials targeting online safety.
 The training empowers parents, caregivers, and those who care about kids to engage in regular, age-appropriate conversations with youth about benefits, risks, and what to do if something happens online.
 The training includes resources and information from The National Center for Missing and Endangered Children (NCMEC) and other helpful resources, including discussion guides, tip sheets, and resources to research different apps or platforms children may be using.
 This training is brought to you at no cost, thanks to the generous support of The John K. and Lynne D. Boyer Family Foundation.
-If you have any questions about the enrollment process, please either email training@projectharmony.com or call 531-301-5079.
-Upcoming Sessions: - January 16, 5:30-7:30pm Webinar - March 25, 5:30-7:30pm Webinar - May 1, 5:30-7:30pm Webinar Please contact the Project Harmony Training Institute at training@projectharmony.com to request accommodations for participants hard of hearing.
+If you have any questions about the enrollment process, please either email [email protected] or call 531-301-5079.
+Upcoming Sessions: - December 11, 5:30-7:30pm Webinar Please contact the Project Harmony Training Institute at [email protected] to request accommodations for participants hard of hearing.
+Read more

 Shopping Cart